 1. 2013 Buick Encore — Small SUV

 Starting off the GM kick is a little SUV with great reliability ratings, a sharp face, and tons of practicality.
-The crossover craze still has yet to show signs of subsiding, and with cars like the Encore getting tons of praise from critics and consumers alike, it’s no wonder that Buick is ranked in the top ten for being one of the best brands to buy today.
+The crossover craze still has yet to show signs of subsiding, and with cars like the Encore getting lots of praise from critics and consumers alike, it’s no wonder that Buick is ranked in the top ten for being one of the best brands to buy today.

 2. 2013 Lexus GS — Midsize Premium Car